d-bl/GroundForge/docs/p2t/readme.md

 Core function: parse a stitch notation string (e.g., "ctc", "ctlr") and create an SVG thread diagram.

-The following images show steps leading to a thread diagram from `ctc`.
+The following images show the first steps transforming `ctc` to a thread diagram.

 ![](stitch-stages.svg)

 A `t` makes two pairs of nodes at the same height kiss one another.
+A `l` or `r` makes one pair kiss.
+A `c` makes the two inner pairs kiss.

+These line segments are then replaced by paths.
+These paths have shorter ends or starts for the over/under effect.
+The paths get bends where segments are on top of one another, due to repeated twists or crosses.

-This explains why the following two stitches have the same color code, will be also identical in real lace, yet are drawn with twists at different heights.
+The `l`, `r`, `t` approach explains why the following two stitches have the same color code, will be also identical in real lace, yet are drawn with twists at different heights.

 ![](same-or-not.png)